UPPMAX/NAISS_Slurm/docs/slurm.md

     === "NSC"

+        ```bash
+        [x_birbr@tetralith3 ~]$ interactive -A naiss2025-22-403
+        salloc: Pending job allocation 44252533
+        salloc: job 44252533 queued and waiting for resources
+        salloc: job 44252533 has been allocated resources
+        salloc: Granted job allocation 44252533
+        salloc: Waiting for resource configuration
+        salloc: Nodes n340 are ready for job
+        [x_birbr@n340 ~]$
+        ```

 !!! note "salloc"

     This is recommended at HPC2N and PDC, and works at UPPMAX.

+    Usage: salloc -A [project_name] -t HHH:MM:SS

+    You have to give project ID and walltime.
+If you need more CPUs (1 is default) or GPUs, you have to ask for that as well.

+    At PDC, you also have to give the partition: main, shared, gpu

     === "HPC2N"

+        ```bash
+        b-an01 [~]$ salloc -A hpc2n2025-076 -t 00:10:00
+        salloc: Pending job allocation 34624444
+        salloc: job 34624444 queued and waiting for resources
+        salloc: job 34624444 has been allocated resources
+        salloc: Granted job allocation 34624444
+        salloc: Nodes b-cn1403 are ready for job
+        b-an01 [~]$
+        ```

+        WARNING!
+This is not true interactivity!
+Note that we are still on the login node!

+        In order to run anything in the allocation, you need to preface with ``srun`` like this:

+        ```bash
+        b-an01 [~]$ srun /bin/hostname
+        b-cn1403.hpc2n.umu.se
+        b-an01 [~]$
+        ```

+        Otherwise anything will run on the login node!
+Also, interactive sessions (for instance a program that asks for input) will not work correctly as that dialogoue happens on the compute node which you do not have real access to!

     === "PDC"

+        ```bash
+        bbrydsoe@login1:~> salloc --time=00:10:00 -A naiss2025-22-403 -p main
+        salloc: Pending job allocation 9722449
+        salloc: job 9722449 queued and waiting for resources
+        salloc: job 9722449 has been allocated resources
+        salloc: Granted job allocation 9722449
+        salloc: Waiting for resource configuration
+        salloc: Nodes nid001134 are ready for job
+        bbrydsoe@login1:~>
+        ```

+        Again, you are on the login node, and anything you want to run in the allocation must be preface with ``srun``.

+        However, at PDC you have another option; you can ``ssh`` to the allocated compute node and then it will be true interactivity:

+        ```bash
+        bbrydsoe@login1:~> ssh nid001134
+        bbrydsoe@nid001134:~
+        ```

 !!! note "srun"